thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 background-image-building-state:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/background-image-building-state-1-pe.png
-        title: 'Click the "Manage layouts" button in the upper left corner of the dashboard toolbar;'
+        title: 'Enter the dashboard editing mode and click the "Manage layouts" button in the upper left corner of the dashboard toolbar;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/background-image-building-state-2-pe.png
         title: 'In the small window that opens, click the "gear" icon to open layout settings;'